Skip to main content

 Richard Cole

-This session will discuss common errors identified during discussions with controller offices and review of financial statements.
+This session will discuss common errors identified during discussions with controller offices and reviews of financial statements.
 It will also provide key reminders for commonly asked questions.

 Learning Objectives: